What we do

 Weekly General Body Meetings

 We believe that a global perspective and sophisticated understanding of international affairs are crucial in the 21st century.
-To build a broaden our knowledge, CIAS holds weekly general body meetings to explore current topics in global affairs, often with guest speakers such as foreign dignitaries.
+To build a broaden our knowledge, CIAS holds weekly general body meetings to explore current topics in global affairs, often with guest speakers.
 These discussions are open to any members, new and old.
 We welcome anyone with an interest in international affairs and new members do not need experience in debate or global policy to engage in discussion.

 Conferences